 Limited partners only.
-The amount reported in box 1 is treated as being from a trade or business that is a single passive activity.
-Report this amount as follows.
+Any amount reported in box 1 is treated as being from a trade or business that is a single passive activity.
+Report this amount as

-- If income is reported in box 1, report the income on Schedule E (Form 1040), line 28, column (g).
-However, if the publicly traded partnership box is checked, report the income following the rules for Publicly traded partnerships on page 5. - If a loss is reported in box 1, follow the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E (Form 1040), line 28, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.
+- If income is reported in box 1, report the income on Schedule E (Form 1040) line 28, column (g).
+However, if the PTP box is checked, report the income following the rules for Publicly traded partnerships on page 5. - If a loss is reported in box 1, follow the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E (Form 1040), line 28, column (f).
+However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.

-Box 2a.
+Box 2.
 Taxable Income (Loss) From Other Activities

-The amount reported in box 2a is your share of the income from other activities.
-It is not subject to the passive activity limitations.
-Report the amount in box 2a as follows.
+This amount is not subject to the passive activity limitations.
+Report the amount as follows.

-- If the amount in box 2a is income, report it on Schedule E (Form 1040), line 28, column (j). - If the amount in box 2a is a loss, report it on Schedule A (Form 1040), line 27.
+- If the amount is income, report it on Schedule E (Form 1040), line 28, column - If the amount is a loss, report it on Schedule A (Form 1040), line 27.

-Box 2b.
+Box 3.
 Qualified Dividends